 - Kauai is an excellent choice if your family loves hiking, kayaking, biking, water activities, or anything outdoors.

-- If seeing Kilauea is a must, or you’d like to experience a lot of different things while on one island, visit Hawaii Island!
+- If seeing Kilauea is a must or you’d like to experience many different things on one island, visit Hawaii Island!

 - Maybe your family needs something that’s a bit in between the hustle and bustle of Oahu, but still offers some shopping, lots of restaurant options, and more?
 Maui might be an excellent choice for your family.

-Can we visit all of the Hawaii islands in one trip?
+Can we visit all of the Hawaiian islands in one trip?

 It’s easy to want to visit all of the islands, but I don’t recommend doing that unless you have at least three weeks for your vacation.
 Every Hawaii island is terrific, and you’ll want to take time to explore them fully.

-I hope that this post answered your question about which Hawaii island is best for kids.
+I hope this post answered your question about which Hawaii island is best for kids.
 I know that planning a Hawaii vacation can be stressful.
 Why not make it a little easier on yourself and work with a Hawaii Travel Agent?
-Make sure to contact me or go ahead and fill out a custom travel request, and I’ll get back to you to start planning ASAP!
+Make sure to contact me and I’ll get back to you to start planning ASAP!

 Dreaming of Hawaii, but not ready to travel just yet?
 Sign up for my newsletter!
 You will receive a weekly email with travel tips, Hawaii deals, and more.
 I’ll be there whenever you’re ready to plan your vacation.
 Sign up below.
 If you love these posts and want to support my blog but aren’t ready to travel yet, you can buy me a coffee to show your support.
 I ❤️coffee!